-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

 27) Refer to Figure 2-12.
 What is the opportunity cost of producing one gallon of honey in Bora Bora?

 A) 2/3 of a gallon of milk